-BIOM 101
+BIOM 101 Forensic Science\ ALL YEAR/ 1 credit

-Forensic Science\
+Prerequisite: None.

 Description: This course focuses on practicing forensic science and analyzing evidence found at crime scenes.
 The fundamental objective is to teach the processes and principles of scientific thinking so as to apply them to solving problems.
 Students can expect the class to contain lectures on various topics in relation to forensic techniques.
 Human health and medical-related topics will be covered in conjunction with the crime scene analysis.